ApsaraDB/PolarDB-for-PostgreSQL/README.md

 PolarDB is built on open-source projects and extends open-source PostgreSQL.
 Your contribution is welcome and appreciated.
 Please refer to [contributing](/doc/polardb/contributing.md) for how to start coding and submit a PR.

-## Licensing
+# Software License

-PolarDB code is released under the Apache Version 2.0 License and the Licenses with PostgreSQL code.
+PolarDB code is released under the Apache License (Version 2.0), developed based on the PostgreSQL which is released under the PostgreSQL License.
+This product contains various third-party components under other open source licenses.

-The relevant licenses can be found in the comments at the top of each file.

-Reference [License](LICENSE) and [NOTICE](NOTICE) for details.
+See the [LICENSE](./LICENSE.txt) and [NOTICE](./NOTICE.txt) file for more information.

 ## Acknowledgements